-If you have been diagnosed or know someone with BDD, common behaviours experienced include trying to cover up certain parts of your body with either with clothes, hats and make-up so as to disguise the perceived flaw from others.
-You may also complain of a lack of symmetry to your face or part of your body, feel that something is too big or too small, or that a part of their body is out of proportion to the rest of your body.
+If you have been diagnosed (or know someone) with BDD, common behaviours experienced include trying to cover up certain parts of your body with either with clothes, hats and make-up so as to disguise the perceived flaw from others.
+You may also complain of a lack of symmetry to your face or part of your body, feel that something is too big or too small, or that a part of your body is out of proportion to the rest of your body.
 Being obsessed with how other people look, particularly when browsing in fashion and lifestyle magazines or social media, are behaviours to look out for as comparing yourself to other people, including celebrities, is very common in BDD and can cause debilitating distress and anxiety.

 Symptoms of BDD

 Common signs and symptoms of body dysmorphic disorder can include:

 - Asking for constant reassurance about how you look, such as constantly asking “Are you sure I look ok?”, “Does my nose look strange?” or “Can you see my scar?”